American Indian languages

 The Miamis did wear shirts in cool weather, but even in wintertime, Miami men didn't wear long pants

 Miami Indians also wore leather moccasins on their feet.

 Here are some photos and links about Indian clothing in general.

-The Miamis didn't wear Native headdresses like the
+The Miamis didn't wear feathered headdresses like the

-in it.
+in the back.
 Miami women wore their hair long, sometimes braided or tied in a bun.
 Miami men usually

 shaved their heads in the Mohawk style and wore a